anam-org/javascript-sdk/README.md

 ## Using the talk command

-Sometimes during a persona session you may wish to force a respnose from the persona.
+Sometimes during a persona session you may wish to force a response from the persona.
 For example when the user interacts with an element on the page or when you have disabled the Anam LLM in order to use your own.
 To do this you can use the `talk` method of the Anam client.

 ```typescript
 anamClient.talk('Content to say');